james-tharit/james-tharit/README.md

 ## 👋 Hi, I’m James T

-- 🌱 I’m currently learning about security
+- 🌱 I’m currently learning about Application Security and Rust
 - 💞️ I’m looking to collaborate on any open-source project related to web application
 - 📫 my email: tharit.rt@gmail.com